Building Inspections

 The owner, builder or agent should be on site for all inspections.

 The Building Control Officer will advise the person on site whether the work has passed or failed the inspection.
 A site notice will be issued detailing the approved work as well as any failed items.
-These items should be remedied prior to the subsequent inspection.
+You may be asked to stop work or continue with conditions (conditional continuation) if the inspector failed the inspection or work is deemed non-compliant or unsafe.
+If the inspection has failed, another inspection will be required to assess the remedied work.

 In some cases a Notice to Fix may be issued as a formal notification that certain works have not been carried out in accordance with the building consent or the Building Code.
 If a Notice to Fix is issued, you are required to address the issue identified within a prescribed timeframe to prevent further action, including enforcement, being taken.